-Source evaluation is the most important step in any search for information; see the video — https://www.youtube.com/watch?v=RrdoISWGGVk
+Content and source evaluation is the most important step in any search for information; see the video — https://youtu.be/-fFx5T5kTh8

-Yes, social media today contains a lot of incorrect and deliberately false information; a fair chunk of that comes from bots/machines and is not directly human-produced.
+Yes, social media (and other digital media) today contains a lot of incorrect and deliberately false information; a fair chunk of that may come from bots/machines and is not directly human-produced.
 Plus, we/the average user play a big role in the spread of misinformation and disinformation through social media–often without intending to (see the video: https://youtu.be/OFSwcbHxggY).

 How can we deal with that?

 The key is to take charge; remember that you are in control.
-Social media (indeed, the entire Internet) is a tool that you can choose to use (or not).
+Social media (indeed, the entire Internet) is a tool that you can choose to use (or not use).
 Yes, even today, people survive quite well without being constantly tied to their smart phones, tablets, and computers.

 There are basic “rules” about information that are important whether you are using social media, a commercial digital site, the general web, or a print book, magazine, or journal.